How to Fix Motion Breaking in AI Videos: 7 Methods That Actually Work

 The real reason

-Video models don’t “understand” physics — they generate each frame as an image with a temporal-consistency constraint over the sequence.
-When your prompt is abstract, the action complex, or the duration too long, the consistency constraint breaks.
-The fix is to reduce the model’s uncertainty per frame.
+Video models do not “understand” physics.
+They generate each frame as an image under a temporal-consistency constraint across the sequence.
+When the prompt is abstract, the action complex, or the duration too long, that consistency constraint snaps.
+Every fix below works by reducing the model’s uncertainty per frame.

 7 methods to improve motion consistency